ELE495-2425Summer/capstoneproject-esome-grup-1/README.md

 - math.h

 ### Applications
 - **Voice-Controlled Home Assistant Robots:** The system can serve as a foundation for smart robots that assist users in domestic environments through spoken language.
+- **Assistive Mobility Solutions for Individuals With Disabilities:** By eliminating the need for manual control, the system allows users with limited mobility to interact with and command robotic platforms using only voice.
+- **Educational and Research Platforms:** The integration of natural language processing, real-time control, and embedded systems makes this project suitable for use in academic settings for teaching and research purposes.
+- **Autonomous Patrol or Delivery Robots:** The vehicle can be adapted for simple security patrols or indoor delivery tasks, guided by voice commands rather than manual programming.
+- **Public Interactive Robots:** It can be employed in public venues such as museums or fairs as an interactive guide robot, responding to visitor instructions in Turkish.

 ### Services

 ## Installation